jbrummack/generable/readme.md

 ## Roadmap
 - Support JSON-Schema descriptions (and maybe an extractor for injecting those into prompts)
 - More control over Integer/Number types like a BoundedInt<const MIN: i64,const MAX: i64>.
 Sadly there is no way to implement float const generics.
+- Support for UUIDs
+- Support for Dates
+- Caching traits